 - Freedom to behave as a horse does naturally

 Working on these general freedoms can help reduce a horse’s stress levels.
 However, if you’d like more specifics on how to enhance these freedoms, try to find issues you need to isolate.

-Look for anything that might be causing your horse pain and address it.
-Pain and illness are major sources of stress for horses, so helping them feel strong and healthy is key.
+Look for anything that might be causing your horse discomfort and address it.
+Discomfort and illness are major sources of stress for horses, so helping them feel strong and healthy is key.

 Ensure that your horse isn’t lonely by keeping them near other horses.
 Horses are pack animals and they feel the most secure when they’re surrounded by a group of their own.